j-red/j-red.github.io/vtt/README.md

 * add color change prompt (done)
 * fix touch to draw (done)
 * make movement asynchronous
-* allow pressing `delete` to kill selected objects
+* allow pressing `delete` to kill selected objects (done)
-* fix touch screen allowing weird select when tapping (not dragging) different places
+* fix touch screen allowing weird select when tapping (not dragging) different places (done)

-* add 0..9 states that can be cached to/loaded at will via buttons in the IO menu. enabling right click to delete cached slots. use confirm() dialog to ensure they are okay with deleting.
+* add 0..9 states that can be cached to/loaded at will via buttons in the IO menu. enabling right click to delete cached slots. (done)
+* cache settings on change in localStorage

 ### TO FIX:
 * Erasing entities does not remove only the ones dragged over -- presumably the erase call is made multiple times on the same index before the one is removed?
 (DONE)
-* If a page is saved, then made smaller, then reloaded from cache, it fails to load all entities as it errors when some are out of bounds.
+* If a page is saved, then made smaller, then reloaded from cache, it fails to load all entities as it errors when some are out of bounds. (done)

 #### Long-term:
 * Right click context menu for each entity; create popup with name, health, other stats